KevinLiTian/Harvard_CS50_AI/1.Knowledge/README.md

 #### Inference Rules

-- **Modus Ponens**: If we know an implication and its antecedent is true, then the consequent must also be true
+- **Modus Ponens**: If we know an implication and its antecedent is true, then the consequent must also be true.
+If a → b is true, and a is true, then b must be true
-- **And Elimination**: If an AND proposition is true, then any one atomic proposition within it must also be true
+- **And Elimination**: If an AND proposition is true, then any one atomic proposition within it must also be true.
+If (a ∧ b) is true, then a, b must all be true
-- **Double Negation Elimination**: A proposition that is negated twice is true
+- **Double Negation Elimination**: A proposition that is negated twice is true.
+If (¬)(¬a) is true, then a must be true
 - **Implication Elimination**: An implication is equivalent to an OR relation between the negated antecedent and the consequent

     <img src="https://user-images.githubusercontent.com/99038613/176773992-c88872d1-9a8b-497c-af92-8019c929ba0a.jpg" width="60%" height="60%">